I’m Ready to Buy a Great Home in Victoria. Where Do I Start?

 What you can do: Speak with a Real Estate Advisor and learn more about their experiences, values, and style as an agent.
 After all, they should be someone you can trust and place your full confidence in with your purchase.

-#4: How much will it cost to work with a Real Estate Advisor?
+#4: What does it cost to work with a Real Estate Agent?

-What you can do: Speak with your Real Estate Advisor about their commission structure.
+What you can do: Speak with your Real Estate Agent about their commission structure.
 Scenarios occasionally arise where the cooperating broker fee is less than anticipated.
-Your Real Estate Advisor can share more about the available options in such scenarios.
+Your Real Estate Agent can share more about the available options in such scenarios.

 For homes over $1,000,000, a minimum down payment of 20% is required.